yugabyte/ybu/TFE/YBU-31/ybu-31.md

 * IAM instance template: CentOS 7.9.2009 x86_64 - ami-00e87074e52e6c9f9 or a suitable privately created CentOS 7.9 image

-* Network VPC and subnets: <as created in the prerequisite>
+* Network VPC and subnets: (as created in the prerequisite)

 * Disk storage: gp3 16GB for sample workloads, not ephemeral

-* VPC network: <as created in the prerequisite>
+* VPC network: (as created in the prerequisite)

-* Security Group: <as created in the prerequisite>
+* Security Group: (as created in the prerequisite)

-* SSH access key: <generate and save a new key if required>
+* SSH access key: (Generate and save a new key if required)

-In this lab, we will be using a `c5.2xlarge`.
+In this lab, we will be using a `c5.4xlarge`.
 The specifications of this instance type allow for the necessary processing power, 8 cores and 16GiB RAM, that are necessary to demonstrate Yugabyte Platform effectively as well as run sample workloads.

 On a production workload, it is recommended to use a minimum of 16 cores and 32 GiB memory, if not more depending on the client. (i.e. AWS EC2 instance type c5.4xlarge)